-At Mahogany Springs the standard of guest service is amongst the highest in Uganda and staff will ensure your comfort with a friendly smile and a warm welcome.
-This is one of the only lodges to retain staff and the same manager from the very first opening and it feels like one big family in which you are always welcome.
+At Mahogany Springs the standard of guest service is one of the highest in Uganda, the management team have been asked to train staff at other properties in the area and you are assured of a professional and friendly service.
+This is also the only lodge to retain the same manager and core staff from the very first opening and it feels like one big family in which you are always welcome.

 This Suite is ideal for groups or families.
 It is 2 bedrooms, 2 bathrooms, private lounge area, large raised private terrace.
 The Suite has various power points, hot water, mosquito nets, luxury linen and is finished to a high standard